tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ---

-I admit that I only had used a debugger for Go a couple of times; up until now all my debugging involved writing a new test, or multiple `fmt.Printf` statements.
+I admit that I'd only used a debugger for Go a couple of times; up until now all my debugging involved writing a new test, or multiple `fmt.Printf` statements.
 This past weekend I decided to finally learn how to use Delve.

 I hope by the time you're done reading this post, you'll be convinced to do the same!